Thane Bettany

 Thane William Howard Hardcastle Christopher Bettany (28 May 1929 – 7 November 2015) was an English actor and dancer.
-He was the father of film and theatre actor Paul Bettany.
+He is the father of film and theatre actor Paul Bettany.

 Early years

 Thane Bettany was born in Sarawak, an independent state on the island of Borneo, which was then a British protectorate governed by the White Rajahs.
 Thane grew up with an elder brother, named Peter Bettany.
 His godmother was the American memoirist Agnes Newton Keith, author of Three Came Home.

 The Bettanys knew the Rhys-Jones family, also British expats in Sarawak.
 In 1965, when both had been widowed, Howard John Bettany, Thane's father, married Margaret Rhys-Jones (née Molesworth; a descendant of Robert Molesworth, 1st Viscount Molesworth).
 The same year, further intermingling the families, Thane Bettany stood godfather to his new stepbrother's daughter, Sophie.
 In 1999 he was summoned by royal command to attend her wedding to Prince Edward, when she became Countess of Wessex (later Duchess of Edinburgh).